daniel-hain/ML_course_maastricht/README.md

 # Introduction to Machine Learning for Policy Analysis (Maastricht 2021)

-Dear Students, welcome to the course repository, where you will find all informations supplementing this terms machine learning course.
+Dear Students, welcome to the course repository, where you will find all informations supplementing this term's machine learning for policy analysis course.
+Here you will find the lectures on the two topics introduced (Supervised MAchine LEarning & NAtural LAnguage Processing) in video format plus facilitating rmarkdown notebooks.